-During Advent and Lent, additional opportunities for prayer and worship are provided and we pray the Rosary during the months of October and May (see below).
+During Advent and Lent, additional opportunities for prayer and worship are provided and we pray the Rosary during the months of October and May.

 The children regularly take part in Mass both in school and within the parish, every half term.
 These Masses include: a Welcome Mass and Leavers as well as celebrating Holy Days of obligation.
 Key Stage Two children join in with the weekly Eucharistic Service in Holy Cross Church on a rota basis.
 The parish and parents are warmly invited to all acts of worship and these will be advertised on the school's newsletter and within the parish newsletter.

-During the months of May and October, our Mini Vinnies will be leading the Rosary before school at 8:45am on Wednesdays and Fridays, all are welcome to attend, just meet in the meeting room.
-The rosary will also be prayed in class based worship too.
+During the months of May and October, our Mini Vinnies lead the Rosary before school at 8:45am on Wednesdays and Fridays, all are welcome to attend, just meet in the meeting room.
+The Rosary will also be prayed in class based worship.